-Providing evidence-based, meaningful ABA services for families, so that all children can reach their full potential.
+Providing meaningful, evidence-based ABA services, so that all children can reach their full potential.

 A wide variety of skills can be taught, including:

 Intensive Behavioural Intervention (IBI) is simply referring to applying principles of ABA in an intensive setting (20+ hours/week).

 How do I choose between home-based and centre-based therapy?

 Every learner is different, and there are pros and cons to both.
 Home-based therapy allows the learner to practice skills in their natural environment.
 It allows parents to be more involved, which helps with the generalization and maintenance of skills.
 It also gives the therapists the flexibility to go out into the community.
 Centre-based therapy is great for learners who require full-day therapy sessions, or who benefit from being around other children with similar skills.

 How can you practice social skills in a home-based program?

 Community outings are great for practicing social skills with typically developing peers.
 Your local library, Early Years Centre, or YMCA will have many drop-in programs that therapists can attend with the learner.

 Who will be a part of my child’s therapy team?